 90% and above A

 85-89% B+

 80-84% В

 75-79% C+

-70-74% C
+70-74% С

 60-69% D

 Below 60% F

-Class Participation: Every Monday lecture session (and during the first lecture), there will be a short discussion session.
-Students will be broken up randomly into breakout rooms on Webex to discuss a data science topic, article, or problem.
+Class Participation: Occasionally during the lecture, there will be a short discussion session.
+You will sometimes be required to read an article as part of the homework.
 Participation in these sessions counts towards your final grade.

 Laboratory Reports: On weeks a laboratory report is assigned, the assignment will be published Tuesday night before the Wednesday lab session.
-Wednesday in-class sessions will consist of a short lecture, with the rest of the time dedicated to working on the lab alone or in groups.
+Wednesday in-class sessions will occasionally consist of a short lecture, with the rest of the time dedicated to working on the lab alone or in groups.
 The instructor will be available to answer questions and clear up topics.
 Some laboratory sessions will be reserved for working on your final project.

-Laboratory reports should be submitted as Jupyter notebooks, INCLUDING the discussion portion, written as markup text in the cells.
-The first cell of the laboratory notebook should include your name, UCID, and any people you collaborated with on the report.
+Laboratory reports should be submitted to Canvas as a Word document, and code submitted as a Jupyter notebook (.ipynb extension).
+The first cell of the laboratory notebook should include your name, UCID, and any people you collaborated with.
 The Jupyter notebook laboratory report should be fully runnable without errors.
+An example report and code will be provided on the first day of class.

-The Jupyter notebook laboratory report is due the FOLLOWING TUESDAY AT 11:59pm.
+The laboratory report is due the FOLLOWING TUESDAY AT 11:59pm.
 The code for the report should be easily digestible and well commented, and any discussion should be clearly written.

-Design Project: The final project consists of small groups selecting an engineering application that is reliant on analyzing large data sets.
+Design Project: The final project consists of an individual project in which you choose an engineering application that is reliant on analyzing large data sets.
 A list of potential topics will be provided to you, but you are of course free to come up with your own as well.
 If you have difficulty finding a useful data set, the instructor can assist you.
-You are allowed to self-select your group with the constraint that it should have no less than 3 people and no more than 5.
-If you have difficulty finding a group, email the instructor and he will assign you one.
-Group selection is due Monday of Week 4.

 Two interim progress reports will be due throughout the semester.
-The first report should summarize the problem your group will tackle, why it is important, where you will find the data set, discussion regarding the suitability and useability of the data set, and any potential problems.
+The first report should summarize the problem you will tackle, why it is important, where you will find the data set, discussion regarding the suitability and useability of the data set, and any potential problems.
 The second report should consist of the methodology you are using/will use to analyze this data set, why it is appropriate, and any initial results/preliminary investigations of the data set.
 These two reports should NOT be written in Jupyter, but instead submitted as a PDF.
 Code used to generate figures and results for the report should be submitted as a separate Jupyter notebook.
 More detail will be given later about the contents and layout of these reports.

 A final written report detailing selection the challenge, methodology, data science approach selected, and results is required at the end.
-A 30 minute presentation defending your selection and methodology will also be required: 20 minutes for presenting and 10 minutes for answering questions.
+A 15 minute presentation defending your selection and methodology will also be required: 10 minutes for presenting and 5 minutes for answering questions.
 More details will be provided about this after interim report 2.
-Each group will present either Monday or Wednesday of Week 15.
-The final report is due Monday of Finals Week, May 10, 2021.
+Everyone will present either Monday or Wednesday of Week 15.
+The final report is due Monday of Finals Week.